Electric power distribution: 240 volt systems and 120 volt outlets

 Most modern North American homes are wired to receive 240 volts from the transformer, and through the use of split-phase electrical power, can have both 120 volt receptacles and 240 volt receptacles.
 The 120 volts is typically used for lighting and most wall outlets.
 The 240 volt circuits are typically used for appliances requiring high watt heat output such as ovens and heaters.
 They may also be used to supply an electric car charger.

 Modern distribution systems

 Traditionally, the distribution systems would only operate as simple distribution lines where the electricity from the transmission networks would be shared among the customers.
-Today's distribution systems are heavily integrated with renewable energy generations at the distribution level of the power systems by the means of distributed generation resources, such as solar energy and wind energy.
-As a result, distribution systems are becoming more independent from the transmission networks day-by-day.
-Balancing the supply-demand relationship at these modern distribution networks (sometimes referred to as microgrids) is extremely challenging, and it requires the use of various technological and operational means to operate.
-Such tools include battery storage power station, data analytics, optimization tools, etc.
+Today's distribution systems are heavily integrated with renewable energy generations at the distribution level of the power systems by the means of distributed generation resources, such as solar power and wind power.
+As a result, distribution systems are gradually becoming more independent from the transmission networks.
+Balancing the supply-demand relationship at these modern distribution networks (sometimes referred to as microgrids) is challenging, and it requires the use of various economic, technological and operational means to operate.
+Such tools include market signals, battery storage power station, data analytics, optimization tools, etc.

+Increased ambient temperatures during extreme heat events can reduce the efficiency of electrical transmission and distribution systems.
+The power rating of transformers, underground cables and overhead lines are limited under high ambient temperatures.